MinaProtocol/docs/lambdas/hubspot-subscription/README.md

 ### Prerequisites

-Expects that the HUBSPOT_API_KEY environment variable is set.
+Expects that the PORTALID and FORMID environment variable is set.
+These correspond to the specific Hubsport newsletter form.

 ## Deployment